twolodzko/forth-rs/README.md

 * Forth distinguishes between signed and unsigned integers, I didn't feel the need for it, so there is no notion of unsigned integers and the related methods.
 * The word `cells` is used in Forth to translate numbers to memory units.
-Since in this implementation, the memory is just an array, indexed using integers, `cells` would be an identify function so was not implemented.
+Since in this implementation, the memory is just an array, indexed using integers, `cells` would be an identity function so was not implemented.
 * Only a subset of features is implemented.
 For example, there are no utilities for string manipulations.
 * `invert` is defined as `-1 xor`, the same as in Gforth, but other than required by the standard test suite.
 * There are differences between Gforth, the standard test suite, and this implementation in the results